Continuous Prediction with Experts' Advice

 Now \emph{by definition} we have that \(p\) is left-continuous.
-Moreover, the points \(t\) of discontinuity for \(p\) are the points such that \(R(t)\) enters or leaves the non-positive orthant \(\Scal \coloneqq \setst{x \in \Reals^n}{x \leq 0}\).
+Moreover, the points \(t\) of discontinuity for \(p\) are the points such that \(R(t)\) enters or leaves the non-positive orthant \(\setst{x \in \Reals^n}{x \leq 0}\).
 Thus, we need only to ensure that any claims that explicitly use the form of \(p\) given by~\eqref{eq:potential_player} also hold in the discontinuity points.
 In such points it is clear we have

 as required by~\Lemma{RegretPlayerPotFormula}.
-This also should not affect the calculations in the proof of~\Lemma{CoolConjecture} since we can avoid the points of non-discontinuity my small perturbations without changing the value of the sBHT by much.
+This also should not affect the calculations in the proof of~\Lemma{CoolConjecture} since we can avoid the points of non-discontinuity my small perturbations without changing the value of the sBHT significantly.